 Speed reducers manage large amounts of rotational speed and churns out functional speed and torque.
 They go through enormous pressure while doing so, and if they are not maintained properly, they can fall apart much before what the rating says.
 Keep reading for an outline of the most important aspects of speed reducer care.

-New Application Working
+- New Application

-We advise that when you use speed reducers for new applications, you do not operate them under extra loads.
+- We advise that when you use speed reducers for new applications, you do not operate them under extra loads.
 For the first two weeks, operate them with new oil and under standard loads prescribed in the handbooks.
 With this procedure, the fine particles that usually are stuck in the gear system and other additional components come loose and can be removed easily.
 After the two-week period, we recommend you drain the oil with fine particles and add the oil in again.
-To make the whole operation cost effective, it is good practice to filter the oil repeatedly and use again, as disposal of oil leads to rising operational costs.
+To make the whole operation cost effective, it is good practice to filter the oil repeatedly and use it again, as disposal of oil leads to rising operational costs.

-When speed reducers work, the lubricant and oil oxidizes, leading to the formation of sludge and acids.
-Therefore, it is important that you perform preventive maintenance is diligently.
+- When speed reducers work, the lubricant and oil oxidizes, leading to the formation of sludge and acids.
+Therefore, it is important that you perform preventive maintenance diligently.
 This involves lubricating the speed reducers with appropriate lubricants and changing the oil periodically.
-The period of changing lubricant and oil and varies based on the design; however, changing lubricant after every 2500 hours of operation is a good practice.
+The period of changing lubricant and oil varies based on the design; however, changing lubricant after every 2500 hours of operation is a good practice.
 However, if speed reducers are exposed to heavy loads repeatedly, change the lubricant and oil more often.

-Improper lubrication is the biggest culprit of gearbox failure.
+- Improper lubrication is the biggest culprit of gearbox failure.
 This is because lubrication reduces the friction created by the rolling and sliding of gears,and helps dissipate heat energy by acting as a film between components.

-Always sufficiently lubricate your gearboxes with approved speed reducer lubricants.
+- Always sufficiently lubricate your gearboxes with approved speed reducer lubricants.
 Common examples include mineral based and synthetic polyalkylene glycols and hydrocarbon polyalphaolefins.
 The viscosity of the lubricant should complement the ambient temperature of the speed reducer.
 And as the reducer functions, the lubricant should maintain an elasto-hydrodynamic (EHD) film between the components to dissipate the heat energy.

-To ensure a long life and optimum performance, it is important that a speed reducer has a sufficient amount of oil.
+- To ensure a long life and optimum performance, it is important that a speed reducer has a sufficient amount of oil.
 Find out what the proper oil level is from your manufacturer, and then always maintain that level.
 Do not go over or under this level.
 While inadequate oil will certainly cause your gearbox to fail, excessive oil can also take a toll on speed reducers.
 This is because, with more oil, more air gets trapped with churning, leading to a stunted ability to regulate heat, leading to overheating.
-Get an accurate reading when speed reducer is not operating and has had enough cooling time after operation.
+Get an accurate reading when the speed reducer is not operating and has had enough cooling time after operation.

 Speed Reducer Terms